Takshashila Chronicles

 Arrian, Anabasis Alexandri

-The name Taxila is the Greek approximation of the city’s original name Takshashila.
+The word Taxila is the Greek approximation of the city’s original name Takshashila.
 According to the Ramayana, Bharata, who was the younger half brother of Rama, founded Takshashila and the nearby city of Pushkalavati (modern Charsadda), naming them after his sons Taksha and Pushkala respectively.
-Hence, Takshashila can be interpreted to mean ‘Rock of Taksha’ (shila being the Sanskrit term for ‘rock’ or ‘stone’).
-Alternatively, Taksha is sometimes translated from Sanskrit as ‘cut’ or ‘carve’, lending the name Takshashila a meaning akin to ‘City of carved rock’.

 Quick History

 The city’s first major settlement is founded in 1000 BCE and it soon becomes the capital of the Gandhara Kingdom.
 It is conquered by Darius The Great in 6th century BCE, bringing it under the rule of the Achaemenid Empire.
 In 326 BCE, Alexander The Great takes it without a battle.
-A few years after, Chandragupta Maurya defeats Seleucus Nicator, a former general of Alexander’s and now the ruler of the Seleucid Empire, annexing Taxila along with a large part of his territory west of the Indus.

-Following the Mauryans, the city is ruled by the Indo-Greeks of Bactria, Indo-Scythians, and then the Indo-Parthians for a few centuries.
 In the 1st century CE, the city comes under Kushan rule, who govern it from the capital of Purushapura (Peshawar).
-After that, it briefly sees Gupta rule until it is devastated by the Huna invasions of India in the 5th century CE.
-Xuanzang, a Chinese Buddhist monk, visits Taxila in 631 CE and describes it as desolate and ruined.
-Taxila does not appear in subsequent historical records.
+After that, it briefly sees Gupta rule until its devastation by the Huna invasions of India in the 5th century CE.

-Fast forward to the 19th century, the ancient city of Takshashila mentioned in Indian and Greek historical records is completely lost to us.
-We only have a very vague idea of its possible location, thanks to the travel itineraries of Chinese pilgrims like Xuanzang.
-This all changes in 1863 when Alexander Cunningham, founder and the first director-general of the Archaeological Survey of India, correctly identifies the location of Takshashila at what locals call “Shah-Dheriyan” (Mounds of kings).
+This all changes in 1863 when Alexander Cunningham, founder of the Archaeological Survey of India, correctly identifies the location of Takshashila at what locals call “Shah-Dheriyan” (Mounds of kings).
 In 1913, John Marshall begins the excavations of ruins, which last for 21 years.

 Significance as a Center of Education

-Ancient Taxila was a center of higher learning and home to one of the earliest educational institutions in history that could be compared to a university.
 This institution, historical records of which date back to at least the 5th century BCE, attracted scholars like Panini, the great Sanskrit grammarian, and Chanakya, the renowned Indian polymath and author of Arthashastra.
 Jivaka, the personal physician of the Buddha and the King Bimbisara, also spent seven years in Taxila training in medicine.

 Another notable alumnus of Taxila’s ancient university was Chandragupta Maurya, founder of the Mauryan Empire.
 He spent eight years as a resident student at Taxila, receiving education in “all the sciences and arts” of the period, including military sciences.
 According to Plutarch, Alexander the Great met a young Chandragupta while campaigning in Taxila.